ICEI-PUC-Minas-EC-TI/pmg-ec-2025-1-p1-liec-t1-g1-maquinadedrink/Documentacao/02-Metodologias Ágeis.md

 As ferramentas utilizadas no projeto foram:

-- Liste aqui as ferramentas utilizadas para desenvolvimento do projeto (como por exemplo: Arduino IDE, APP Inventor, trello e outros).
-Obs: não é para listar aqui os componentes utilizados.
+- Arduino IDE
+- APP Inventor